fhnw-bacnet-it/fhnw-bacnet-it.github.io/README.md

 The next section describes the structure of the 4 classes in detail.

 ### __Implement AbstractApplication.java__
-AbstractApplication is an abstract class that provides base functionality for applications.
+__AbstractApplication__ is an abstract class that provides base functionality for applications.
-Our two applications will extend AbstractApplication.
+Our two applications will extend __AbstractApplication__.

+So, the first step is to create an abstract Java class __AbstractApplication__.

 Ensure to import the following classes.
  __Note that by convention just classes within an api package should be used!__